 Aspirate the staining buffer from the wells and washed cells 3 times with pre-chilled PBS.
 Prepare the blocking buffer containing 5% BSA and 0.3% non-ionic detergent-100 in PBS.
 Add 1 mL of blocking buffer per well into the cells and incubate at RT for 10 min.

-Prepare a primary antibody solution by diluting the anti-nestin and anti-β-tubulin III antibodies together into the blocking buffer at ratios of 1:20 and 1:1000, respectively.
+Prepare a primary antibody solution by diluting the anti-Nestin and anti-β-tubulin III antibodies together into the blocking buffer at ratios of 1:20 and 1:1000, respectively.
 Remove the blocking buffer from the wells and add 1 mL of primary antibody solution per well into the cells.
 Incubate the cells at 4 °C overnight.

 Remove the primary antibody solution from the wells.
 Wash the cells 3 times with pre-chilled PBS.
 Prepare a secondary antibody solution by diluting Alexa Fluor 488 goat anti-mouse IgG1, Alexa Fluor 546 goat anti-mouse IgG2b, and DAPI together into blocking buffer at a dilution of 1: 1000.
 Aspirate the PBS from the wells and add 1 mL secondary antibody solution per well into cells.
 Incubate the cells at RT for 2 h.